NandhaKishorM/Deep-Virtual-Try-On/README.md

 [![license](https://img.shields.io/github/license/DAVFoundation/captain-n3m0.svg?style=flat-square)](https://github.com/kishorkuttan/Deep-Virtual-Try-On/blob/master/LICENSE)
 # Note

 Currently it is on research stage and I am improving the code.
-Soon I will release the notebook for training and inference
+Soon I will release the notebook for training and inference.

 ## API